A novel nonlocal potential solver based on nonuniform FFT for efficient simulation of the Davey-Stewartson equations: Introduction

 The DS equations have been studied extensively and various aspects of numerical methods have been studied, for an incomplete list, we refer to \cite{BeMaSt04,BlowupSaut,KleinRoidot,KleinRoidotMuite}.
 A systematic numerical study of the DS equations on a torus in the semi-classical regime was done in \cite{KleinRoidot}.
 As pointed out above, the standard FFT applied on a bounded domain may suffer from the discontinuity and have accuracy loss in the term $\Phi$.
 Starting from the Fourier definition \eqref{Def_Fourier}, we will concentrate on accurate and efficient evaluation of the nonlocal potential in which the discontinuity can be resolved accurately.

-We remark that also for the wave function $u$, the truncation to a bounded domain, together with periodic boundary condition, may cause non negligible errors, for example, in the case where $u$ does not decay fast enough.
-Removing or suppressing these errors, for example by using transparent boundary conditions, is an interesting task on its own.
-Future work on covering this task for Davey-Stewartson is planned; in the present work however it is not addressed.
-There is extensive research on non-trivial boundary conditions for equations of time-dependent Schr\"odinger type, for both non-linear and linear cases, and we refer to the following papers \cite{AntoineArnoldBesse,AntoineBesseKlein,MaScSt}.
-The methods applied for the nonlinear cases are relevant to Davey-Stewartson and could be adapted.
+We remark that also for the wave function $u$, the truncation to a bounded domain, together with periodic boundary conditions, may cause non negligible errors, for example, in the case where $u$ does not decay fast enough.
+Removing or suppressing these errors is an interesting problem on its own.
+The most accurate method for this task is the Transparent Boundary Conditions (TBC).
+There are successful recent works using this method for Nonlinear Schr\"odinger equations \cite{AntoineArnoldBesse,AntoineBesseKlein,MaScSt}, however the adaptation of these methods to cases with non-local interactions like Davey-Stewartson is essentially an open problem.
+Further work in this direction surely would be very important.
+We mention furthermore that one could also use more flexible, but less accurate methods for reducing domain truncation errors, like e.g. the Absorbing potential method \cite{XuHanWu}.

-By adopting polar coordinates inFourier space, the discontinuity in \eqref{Def_Fourier} disappears automatically due to the Jacobian of the coordinate change, i.e. from Cartesian to polar coordinates, so the use of a simple high order quadrature will be possible.
+By adopting polar coordinates in Fourier space, the discontinuity in \eqref{Def_Fourier} disappears automatically due to the Jacobian of the coordinate change, i.e. from Cartesian to polar coordinates, so the use of a simple high order quadrature will be possible.
 Here we aim to design an accurate and efficient numerical scheme which can bypass the discontinuity.
-Recently, Jiang et al \cite{BaoJiangLeslie,JiangYong} proposed an accurate algorithm to efficiently evaluate a series of nonlocal convolution-type potentials whose convolution kernels (and their Fourier transforms) have singularities both in physical and Fourier space, such as Coulomb and dipolar potential in 2D and 3D, with the help of nonuniform FFT (NUFFT).
+Recently, Jiang et al \cite{JLB14,BJTZ15} proposed an accurate algorithm to efficiently evaluate a series of nonlocal convolution-type potentials whose convolution kernels (and their Fourier transforms) have singularities both in physical and Fourier space, such as Coulomb and dipolar potential in 2D and 3D, with the help of nonuniform FFT (NUFFT).
 Fortunately, the nonlocal potential $\Phi$, given by \eqref{Def_Fourier}, can be approximated in a similar way.
-In this paper, we adapt the nonuniform FFT (NUFFT) solver to \eqref{Def_Fourier} and combine our novel NUFFT solver with the existing well-known {\sl time splitting method } to study the dynamics of DS.
+In this paper, we adapt the nonuniform FFT (NUFFT) solver to \eqref{Def_Fourier} and combine our novel NUFFT solver with the widely used {\sl time splitting method } to study the dynamics of DS.

 The paper is organized as follows.
 In Section 2, we present a detailed discussion of the numerical algorithm together with a brief review of nonuniform FFT fast algorithms.
 In Section 3, extensive numerical examples and results are shown to confirm the accuracy and efficiency of our novel NUFFT solver.
 Concluding remarks are drawn in Section 4.